 “Recently, I spoke at Princeton and my talk happened to coincide with the second presidential debate, and almost nobody showed up,” Pollak said.
 “So I’m so happy to see real, live people in front of me.”

 Pollak interjected other humorous elements and anecdotes throughout her talk, which made her specialized session surprisingly enjoyable.
 Pollak’s talk focused on ways students can use social media to achieve professional goals, explained students’ need to determine which social media sites will be most helpful to them in achieving their career goals, and hinted at the best ways to develop their presence on those sites.
+One can get legit subs on youtube to boost their career growth, and make a lot of money out of the same.

 The major social media networks—Facebook, Twitter, GooglePlus, LinkedIn, Tumblr, and Pinterest—can be used by students and recent graduates when they are looking for full-time jobs, internships, freelance work, applying to graduate school, and looking for other opportunities.